Eurobic/PHP_SDK/README.md

 ```
 IV.
 Watch for Exceptions

 Occasionally the SDK will not be able to perform your request and it will throw an _Exception_.
 This could be due to misconfiguration or unexpected conditions like no connectivity to the API.
-Such Exceptions always inherit _Payments/Exception_ so you can distinguish between Payments SDK and other errors of your application code.
+Such Exceptions always inherit _Payments/Exception_ so you can distinguish between Evo Gateway SDK and other errors of your application code.

 Exceptions are described in more detail in a later section of this document.

 V. Handle the API Response

-No matter how you issued your request you will be given an instance of the _Payments/Response_ class that holds parameters returned by the Payments API.
+No matter how you issued your request you will be given an instance of the _Payments/Response_ class that holds parameters returned by the Evo Gateway API.
 Furthermore, depending on the success of the operation it might also be an instance of _Payments/Success_, if it was successful, _Payments/Error_ if the API returned an error or _Payments/Info_.
 You can use the instanceof operator to quickly find out if there was a failure.

 Response Objects also inherit the _Payments/Configurable_ class so you can obtain parameters returned by the API in the same way as Request Objects (See above for how this is done).
 Obviously, as these objects exist only to provide your application with the operation’s results - setting any parameter values on them has no effect.